 Students interested in business should be aware that a high-quality liberal arts education provides excellent preparation for the business world.
-For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Sequence, a collection of courses selected for their relevance to business.
+For those students who wish to incorporate into their academic program some specific preparation for a career in business, Wabash offers the Business Sequence, a collection of courses selected for their relevance to business careers.
 These courses consist of the following:

-Economics 101-Principles of Economics (1 credit, offered every semester)

-Economics 251-The Economic Approach with Microsoft Excel (1/2 credit, offered every semester)

-Economics 262-Financial Institutions and Markets (1 credit, offered spring semester)

-Accounting 201-Financial Accounting (1 credit, offered fall semester)

-Accounting 202-Managerial Accounting (1 credit, offered spring semester)

-English 411-Business and Technical Writing (1 credit, offered spring semester, juniors and seniors only)
+Economics 101 Principles of Economics 1 credit offered every semester Economics 251 1/2 credit offered fall semester Economic Approach with Microsoft Excel Economics 262 Financial Institutions and Markets 1 credit offered spring semester (Note: Eco 262 does NOT count toward the Economics major.
+Majors should substitute Eco 361 or Eco 362.)
+Accounting 201 Financial Accounting 1 credit offered fall semester Accounting 202 Managerial Accounting 1 credit offered spring semester English 411 Business and Technical Writing 1 credit offered spring semester (juniors and seniors only) Rhetoric 101 Public Speaking 1 credit offered every semester (Note: This course is required only for students gradu- ating in 2013 or later)